drb/random-world-cli/README.md

 Any arguments passed into the library that cannot be resolved as a random-world method will be output to the stream as-is.
 For example:

-`random-world-cli 'numbers.integer', 'some random value', places.city -r 5`
+`random-world-cli numbers.integer, 'some random value', places.city -r 5`

 Outputs a random number (`numbers.integer`), the unresolvable string `some random value`, and a random city name `places.city`.